jackyzha0/jackyzha0.github.io/content/posts/new-words.md

 As we enter an age of digital permanency, we should normalize the [[thoughts/right to be forgotten|right to be forgotten]] for terminology.
 It should be normal for terminology to be forgotten -- for it to slip through the hands of time like sand.

 **P:** This ignores a lot of history, does it not?
 "By changing what we were, you change what we are and what we are going to be."[^5] This is a form of erasure through terminology change.
-By 'forgetting' terminology, you deny its existence.
+By '[[thoughts/forgetting|forgetting]]' terminology, you deny its existence.

 **W:** I may have phrased my words poorly, that was not my intention.
 Maybe abandoned is a better word?
 I want to create dictionaries and glossaries that keep terminological history.
 A sort of 'append-only' record of how terminology has split, died, and evolved over time.